nzvincent/nzvincent-github/self-signed-rootCA-SSL-generator/README.md

 * Allow SAN and wildcard certificates

 **Usage**
-* Edit the variable in the shell script
+* Copy the input-example.com.txt to your-domain.com and edit the variables
-* Run ./gen-rootca-ssl.sh
+* Run ./gen-rootca-ssl.sh your-domain.com